 Lorraine Keane is an IFTA-nominated broadcaster and journalist.
-Best known for her work over the last decade as entertainment correspondent for TV3, she stepped down as anchor for Ireland’s most popular fashion and celebrity lifestyle show Xpose, after two years at the helm.
+Best known for her work over more than a decade as entertainment correspondent for TV3, she stepped down as anchor for Ireland’s most popular fashion and celebrity lifestyle show Xpose, after two years at the helm.

 Lorraine was nominated for Television Personality of Year at the Irish Film and Television Awards.

 She was voted Entertainment Person Of The Year (Irish Tatler Awards), Most Stylish Female Of The Year (VIP Style Awards) and Celebrity Mum Of The Year (Woman’s Way).

 In 2010 Lorraine was announced as Garnier International’s ﬁrst Irish spokesperson, following on from such high proﬁle names Davina Mc Caul in the UK and Sarah Jessica Parker and Bar Refaeli in the USA.
 She is Brand Ambassador for Dylan Bradshaw.